mmuckley/2023_ISMRM_Efficient_Operator_Educational/README.md

 # Efficient Operators

-This repository contains code for the Efficien Forward (And Backward!)
+This repository contains code for the Efficient Forward (And Backward!)
 Models for Image Reconstruction, given as an educational talk at the 2023 ISMRM Annual Meeting.